 - Normally, only fixing by metal to metal is allowed.
 However, fixing by any material of great mechanical strength may be authorised after approval by the SEMI Committee of the FIE. - 2.
-Only solder of very easily melted tin, used with a soldering iron, to prevent the tip from coming loose, is authorised. - 3.
-The end of the blade, before cutting the thread, must not have a diameter at any point which is less than 4 mm and this without anything being wrapped round it, a process which is strictly forbidden. - 4. a) The diameter of the core of thread at the end of the blade must not be less than 3.05 mm (thread SI 4.0 x 0.70). - b) The part of the blade on which the button is fixed should be of a length of 7-8 mm entirely covered by the button.
+The end of the blade, before cutting the thread, must not have a diameter at any point which is less than 4 mm and this without anything being wrapped round it, a process which is strictly forbidden. - 3. a) The diameter of the core of thread at the end of the blade must not be less than 3.05 mm (thread SI 4.0 x 0.70). - b) The part of the blade on which the button is fixed should be of a length of 7-8 mm entirely covered by the button.
 It is recommended that only the half of this length, at the extremity of the blade, be threaded.
-For the other half the button will have a smooth surface of 4.0 mm diameter into which it should take some force for the corresponding part of the blade to be introduced. - 5.
-The groove necessary to enable the wires to enter the button must be cut in such a way that it weakens as little as possible the section of the blade. - 6.
+For the other half the button will have a smooth surface of 4.0 mm diameter into which it should take some force for the corresponding part of the blade to be introduced. - 4.
+The groove necessary to enable the wires to enter the button must be cut in such a way that it weakens as little as possible the section of the blade. - 5.
 Only the members of the SEMI Committee of the FIE or the Directoire Technique can require the verification of the above points.